awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `deleteFleetMetric(input:completion:)`

 Deletes the specified fleet metric.
 Returns successfully with no error if the deletion is successful or you specify a fleet metric that doesn't exist.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">DeleteFleetMetric action.
+Requires permission to access the [DeleteFleetMetric](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func deleteFleetMetric(input: DeleteFleetMetricInput, completion: @escaping (ClientRuntime.SdkResult<DeleteFleetMetricOutputResponse, DeleteFleetMetricOutputError>) -> Void)